 Other Criteria: Are there other program criteria that exist?
-Other Criteria 1 ESSS home visitors shall provide services to families for 12 months in a program year.
-Other Criteria 2 Family Goal Plans must be made within 3 months of the enrollment and updated at least semi-annually to gauge progress and goal attainment.
-Other Criteria 3 First Steps programs shall administer client satisfaction surveys at least annually, and use data collected for program improvement.
+Other Criteria 1 All data must be entered within the First Steps Data Collection System within five (5) days of service.
+Data entries will be checked quarterly (Quarterly Progress Reports) to ensure model fidelity.
+Other Criteria 2 ESSS home visitors shall provide services to families for 12 months in a program year Other Criteria 3 Family Goal Plans must be made within 3 months of the enrollment and updated at least semi-annually to gauge progress and goal attainment.
+Other Criteria 4 First Steps programs shall administer client satisfaction surveys at least annually, and use data collected for program improvement.
+Other Criteria 5 Each ESSS program shall convene a supervisory meeting of all pertinent program/staff (to include those staff members providing both supervision and direct service to families) no less than quarterly to review recruitment, guideline compliance, programmatic data and other issues related to strategy success.

-Other Criteria 4

-Each ESSS program shall convene a supervisory meeting of all pertinent program/staff (to include those staff members providing both supervision and direct service to families) no less than quarterly to review recruitment, guideline compliance, programmatic data and other issues related to strategy success.

-Program Name Raising a Reader Code 218 Program Area Parenting
+Program Name Code 218

+Raising a Reader

+Program Area Parenting

-Raising a Reader (RAR) Classic Red Book Bag Program fosters family bonding moments and develops critical literacy and social-emotional skills through shared reading.
-Families engage in a routine of daily "book-cuddling" with their children to foster healthy brain development, parent-child bonding, and early literacy skills critical for school success.
+The mission of Raising a Reader (RAR) is to engage families in a routine of daily "book-cuddling" with their children to foster healthy brain development, parent-child bonding, and early literacy skills critical for school success.
 RAR-Enhanced has been shown to be effective in increasing children's oral language and reading comprehension when implemented in conjunction with parent literacy training.

 Central components include informal professional development for early childhood educators, a weekly book rotation, parent engagement, child-driven literacy experiences, and library connections.
-It is intended to be implemented as a family literacy supplement to a center or home-based early learning and development program such as Head Start/Early Head Start, childcare, home visitation, or family literacy.
+It is intended to be implemented as a family literacy supplement to a center- or home-based early learning and development program such as Head Start/Early Head Start, childcare, home visitation, or family literacy.

 Unit of Service Evidence Based?
 High Intensity?
+Expected First Steps' Child-Level Outcomes

+⊠Families ⊠Yes ⊠Yes □Healthy and Safe

+□Children □No □No ⊠Actively Supported by Their Families and Communities

+□Adults ⊠Arrive at School Ready to Reach Their Highest Potential

+□Providers

+Data Collection Requirements

+مسيعه بمستعد معرفة المستعم المالية مع

-Expected First Steps' Child-Level Outcomes ⊠Families ⊠Yes ⊠Yes ☐Healthy and Safe □Children □No □No ☑Actively Supported by Their Families and Communities □Adults ☑Arrive at School Ready to Reach Their Highest Potential □Providers Data Collection Requirements In KITS: ⊠Client-level □Monthly outputs If monthly outputs in KITS, is client-level data required by model elsewhere? □Yes □No If yes, client-level data required by model elsewhere, then name of external data system(s):
+In KITS: \square Client-level \square Monthly outputs

+If monthly outputs in KITS, is client-level data required by model elsewhere? \Box Yes \Box No If yes, client-level data required by model elsewhere, then name of external data system(s):